Skip to main content

 Equality and diversity

-It is important that apprenticeship Pathways are inclusive and can demonstrate an active approach to identifying and removing barriers to entry and progression.
-Pathways should advance equality of opportunity between persons who share protected characteristics and those persons who do not as identified in the Equality Act 2010.
+Apprenticeship Pathways should be inclusive and show an active approach to identifying and removing barriers to entry and progression.
+Pathways should promote equal opportunities for everyone, including people with protected characteristics as identified in the Equality Act 2010.

 The Protected characteristics identified in the Equality Act are age, disability, gender re-assignment, race, religion or belief, sex, sexual orientation, pregnancy and maternity.
 Marriage and civil partnership is also included although only in respect of the requirement to eliminate discrimination in employment.